 What is ‘sudden infant death’?

-‘Sudden Infant Death’ is the term used to describe the sudden and unexpected death of a baby or toddler that is initially unexplained.
-The usual medical term is ‘sudden unexpected death in infancy’ (SUDI).
+‘Sudden unexpected death in infancy’ (SUDI) is the term used to describe the sudden and unexpected death of an infant (a child under the age of one year) that is initially unexplained.
+A term that is often used if a child over one year (and up to 18 years) dies unexpectedly is ‘sudden unexpected death in childhood’

-‘Cot death’ was a term commonly used in the past to describe the sudden and unexpected death of an infant.
-It has largely been abandoned, due to its misleading suggestions that sudden infant death can only occur when a baby is asleep in their own cot, which we know to be untrue.
+‘Cot death’ was a term often used in the past to describe the sudden and unexpected death of a baby.
+It is used less often now, because it suggests that sudden infant death can only happen when a baby or young child is asleep in their own cot or bed, which is not the case.

 What happens immediately after a sudden and unexpected death

-Once your baby has been taken to the hospital, a doctor or other health professional must confirm formally that your baby has died.
+Once your child has been taken to the hospital, a doctor or other health professional must formally confirm that they have died.
 If they do not know the cause of death, they must inform the Coroner (or the Procurator Fiscal, in Scotland).

-Going home without your baby can be extremely difficult for parents, so take your time to leave the hospital, and try to have a loved one or friend to go home with.
+Going home without your child can be very difficult for parents, so take your time to leave the hospital, and try to have a loved one or friend to go home with.

 The post-mortem examination

-When the post-mortem examination is completed, you should be able to organise a funeral for your baby, though the detailed results of the post-mortem may not be available for several weeks.
-You may be asked whether you plan a burial or cremation so that the correct documentation can be prepared.
+When the post-mortem examination is completed, you should be able to organise a funeral but you might not be given the detailed results of the post mortem for several weeks.
+You may be asked whether you plan a burial or cremation, so that the correct papers can be prepared.
 If you are not sure at this stage, you can inform the funeral director of your choice later on.

 The formalities that take place after a baby dies can be complicated, and at times you might hear words that you’re not sure of.
 Always ask for clarification if you don’t understand what someone is telling you.

-- Coroner: A coroner is a doctor or lawyer, or sometimes both.
-They are a judicial officer who inquires into all sudden, unexpected or unnatural deaths.
+- Coroner: A coroner is a doctor or lawyer, or sometimes both who inquiries into all sudden, unexpected or unnatural deaths.

-- Inquest: The formal inquiry of the Coroner to confirm who has died, the circumstances and decide if a cause of death can be established.
+- Inquest: The formal inquiry of the coroner to confirm who has died, the circumstances of the death and decide if a cause of death can be found.

 - Paediatrician: A doctor who specialises in treating children.
 The paediatrician is usually one of your key contacts.

-- Pathologist: A medical doctor who conducts the post-mortem examination.
+- Pathologist: A medical doctor who carries out the post mortem examination.